nanobox-io/nanobox-docs/source/domains-networking/routing-web-components.html.md

 ---
 title: Routing to Web Components
+description: You may want or need multiple web components in an application deployed with Nanobox.
+You can route to web components based on subdomains, paths, or both.
 ---

 In some cases, you may want or need multiple web components within a single application.
 Web component routing with Nanobox is really flexible, allowing you to route based on subdomains, paths, or both.